Managing Customers and Sales Created in Dynamics 365 for Sales

-If you use Dynamics 365 for Sales for customer engagement, you can use Financials for order processing and finances and have seamless integration in the lead-to-cash process.
+If you use Dynamics 365 for Sales for customer engagement, you can use Dynamics 365 for order processing and finances and have seamless integration in the lead-to-cash process.

-For example, the sales person in Dynamics CRM can use the price lists from Financials when they create a sales order.
-When they add the item to the sales order line in Dynamics CRM, they are also able to see the inventory level (availability) of the item from Financials.
-This data is published as part of the assisted setup guide, Dynamics CRM Connection Setup.
+For example, the sales person in Dynamics 365 for Sales can use the price lists from Dynamics 365 when they create a sales order.
+When they add the item to the sales order line in Dynamics 365 for Sales, they are also able to see the inventory level (availability) of the item from Dynamics 365.

 Setting up the connection

-From Home, you can access the Dynamics CRM Connection Setup assisted setup guide that helps you set up the connection.
-Once that is done, you will have a seamless coupling of Dynamics CRM records with Financials records.
+From Home, you can access the Dynamics 365 for Sales Connection Setup assisted setup guide that helps you set up the connection.
+Once that is done, you will have a seamless coupling of Dynamics 365 for Sales records with Dynamics 365 records.

-The following explains the assisted setup, but you can perform the same tasks manually in the CRM Connection Setup window.
+The following explains the assisted setup, but you can perform the same tasks manually in the Dynamics 365 for Sales Connection Setup window.

 In the assisted setup guide, you can choose which data to synchronise between the two services.
-You can also specify that you want to import your existing Dynamics CRM solution.
+You can also specify that you want to import your existing Dynamics 365 for Sales solution.
 In that case, you must specify an administrative user account.

 Setting up the user account for importing the solution

-To import an existing Dynamics CRM solution, the setup guide uses an administrative account.
-This account must be a valid user in Dynamics CRM with the following security roles:
+To import an existing Dynamics 365 for Sales solution, the setup guide uses an administrative account.
+This account must be a valid user in Dynamics 365 for Sales with the following security roles:

 - System Administrator